MarcWadai/mushlove/site/cultivation/howtodo/lifecycle.md

 4- Complete Colonization

-5- Iniationand Pinning
+5- Initiation of Pinning
-Once the media is fully colonize, the initiation of pinning can be triggered by some environmental change (humidity, fresh air, light)
+Once the media is fully colonize, the initiation of pinning can be triggered by some environmental change (temperature drop, humidity, fresh air, light)

 6- Maturation and Harvest